-- (a) First, the exempt nature of the documents sought must be objectively apparent from the terms of the applicant's request.
-The 'nature' of a document refers to their inherent or essential quality or character. - (b) Second, it must be apparent from the terms of the applicant's request that all documents relevant to the request would be exempt. - (c) Third, it must be apparent from: - the nature of the documents, as described in an applicant's request, that no obligation would arise under section 25 for an agency to grant access to an edited copy of a document with exempt or irrelevant information deleted; or - ii. an applicant's request, or through consultation with the applicant, they do not seek access to an edited copy of a document.
+- (c) Third it must be apparent from: - i. the nature of the documents, as described in an applicant's request, that no obligation would arise under section 25 for an agency to grant access to an edited copy of a document with exempt or irrelevant information deleted; or - ii. an applicant's request, or through consultation with the applicant, they do not seek access to an edited copy of a document.

-First element - What is the essential character of the documents requested?
+What is the essential character of the documents requested?

-- 12. It is apparent from the terms of the Applicant's request that they seek access to Child Protection documents concerning their child. - 13.
-Such documents come into existence when the Agency is notified, or otherwise becomes aware, of a child who is at risk of harm, or where there are concerns about a child's wellbeing or other safety concerns.
-The CYF Act provides for receipt by the Agency of voluntary information reports from any person and mandatory reporting by persons in certain professions specified in the CYF Act. - 14.
-Parliament has determined strict parameters apply to what information can be disclosed in relation to Child Protection matters, including a prohibition on identifying a person who notifies the Agency about any Child Protection concerns (a notifier) and any subsequent Agency investigations into or action taken to address any concerns.
-The CYF Act also prohibits disclosure of any information likely to lead to the identification of a notifier, except in certain limited circumstances where disclosure is authorised. - 15.
-The involvement of the Agency in Child Protection matters concerns the care or protection provided to a child who is, has been or may become a client of the Agency.
-As such, the documents requested, should any exist, would pertain to Child Protection matters in relation to a child or children. - 16.
-Accordingly, I am satisfied the essential quality of the documents, as described in the Applicant's request and as interpreted above, should any exist, would be documents relating to the Applicant's child and their involvement with the Agency in relation to any Child Protection matters.
+- 11. It is apparent from the terms of the Applicant's request that they seek access to Child Protection documents concerning their child. - 12.
+Such documents come into existence when the Agency is notified, or otherwise becomes aware, of a child who is at risk of harm, or where there are concerns about the child's wellbeing or other safety concerns.
+The CYF Act provides for receipt by the Agency of voluntary information reports from any person and mandatory reporting by persons in certain professions specified in the CYF Act. - 13.
+Parliament has determined strict parameters apply to what information can be disclosed in relation to Child Protection matters, including a prohibition on identifying a person who notifies the Agency about any child protection concerns (a notifier) and any subsequent Agency investigations into or action taken to address any concerns.
+The CYF Act also prohibits disclosure of any information likely to lead to the identification of a notifier, except in certain limited circumstances where disclosure is authorised. - 14.
+The involvement of the Agency in a Child Protection matter concerns the care or protection provided to a child who is, has been or may become a client of the Agency.
+As such, any documents, should they exist, will pertain to a Child Protection matter in relation to a child, or children. - 15.
+Accordingly, I am satisfied the essential quality of the documents, as described in the Applicant's request, and as interpreted above, should any exist, would be documents relating to the Applicant's child and their involvement with or by the Agency in relation to a Child Protection matter, if any such matter exist.

-Second element - Would all documents requested, as described in the request, be exempt?
+Would all the documents, as described by the Applicant in their request, be exempt?

-17. As detailed above, in refusing access to documents under section 25A(5), the Agency determined the requested documents, should any exist, would be exempt under sections 31(1)(a), 31(1)(c), 33(1), 35(1)(b) and section 38 in conjunction with sections 191(1) and 209(1) of the CYF Act.
+16. As detailed above, in refusing access to documents under section 25A(5), the Agency determined the requested documents, should any exist, would be exempt under sections 31(1)(a), 31(1)(c), 33(1), 35(1)(b) and section 38 in conjunction with sections 191(1) and 209(1) of the CYF Act.